rehierl/abstract-properties/12-x-doctree-traversal/12-6-reversed-post-order/2-1-an-example.md

 the rule is applied first, these two examples can be understood to suggest that the pre-order rule does not require a specific order of execution.

-Note that the reversed post-order trace corresponds with the pre-order trace such that both traces are reversed to each other.
+Note that the reversed post-order trace corresponds with the default pre-order trace.
+That is because both traces are reversed to each other.

 * `postR(n3,n5,n2,n4,n1,n0)` is reversed to `preD(n0,n1,n4,n2,n5,n3)`